 Indeed, there is an increasing realization that the digital asset and blockchain industry represents an entirely new uncorrelated asset class* that can differentiate an investment portfolio, and perhaps even provide an unexpected enhancement to returns.

-The reasons?
-The growth of the cryptocurrency industry and its future trajectory are set for growth, and institutional market participants are exploring how they can get increased exposure.
+The reasons behind this?
+The growth of the cryptocurrency industry and its future trajectory are set for expansion and innovation, and institutional market participants are exploring how they can gain increased exposure.

-Secondly, the new breed of digital asset and cryptocurrency exchanges are embracing regulation, and with it the increased likelihood of large scale institutional investment into these markets.
+Secondly, the new breed of cryptocurrency exchanges are embracing regulation, and with it the increased likelihood of large-scale institutional investment into these markets.
 Only the best technology, such as that offered by AWS or by LSEG’s Millenium Exchange matching engine, can cope with the kind of volumes institutions will be putting into digital assets.

 An industry in transition

 From a single currency in 2008, the market has continued to grow.
 Rather than being diminished under the weight of what has been significant criticism in the past – particularly directed towards Bitcoin.

 Even after reaching a zenith of its price in late 2017, and then its subsequent collapse, there are still more than 2,200 different coins, boasting a total market cap of $323 billion USD for investors to choose from.

 Indeed, the so-called ‘crypto winter’, has resulted in a new era of maturity and rationality.

 Projects such as R3 Corda and IBM’s Hyperledger, both open-source blockchain platforms, Fidelity Digital Asset Services, which facilitates investment in cryptocurrencies, JP Morgan’s settlement coin, and even Facebook’s Libra are all examples of more institutional and corporate players embracing the digital assets economy in a post-bitcoin crash world.
 Maturity has replaced hype.